Another Brick in the Wall: Roger Waters versions

 A live version of "Another Brick in the Wall, Part 2" with Cyndi Lauper on vocals, recorded on 21 July 1990 at Potsdamer Platz, was released as a single on 10 September 1990 to promote The Wall – Live in Berlin.
-The B-side was the live version of "Run Like Hell" performed with Scorpions at the same concert.

-In promotion of The Wall – Live in Berlin a new studio version was recorded by Roger Waters & The Bleeding Heart Band that was released on promo compilation titled The Wall Berlin '90 featuring Pink Floyd and Roger Waters solo recordings.
+The B-side was the live version of "Run Like Hell" performed with the German hard rock band Scorpions at the same concert.
+In promotion of The Wall – Live in Berlin a new studio version was recorded by Roger Waters and the Bleeding Heart Band that was released on promotional compilation album titled The Wall Berlin '90 featuring Pink Floyd and Roger Waters solo recordings.

-Another live version appeared on Waters' album In the Flesh – Live, integrated between "The Happiest Days of Our Lives" and "Mother" as on the original album, but with a reprise of the first verse ending the song.

-For later shows, Waters usually employed local school choirs to perform the song with him (as can be seen on Roger Waters: The Wall).
-From 2011 to 2013, Waters added an acoustic coda called "The Ballad of Jean Charles de Menezes".
+Another live version appeared on Waters' album In the Flesh – Live, integrated between "The Happiest Days of Our Lives" and "Mother" as on the original studio album, but with a reprise of the first verse ending the song.
+For later shows, Waters usually employed local school choirs to perform the song with him.
+During The Wall Live concert series, Waters added an acoustic coda called "The Ballad of Jean Charles de Menezes".
+A recording was released on the concert film Roger Waters: The Wall and its live album.